-Full and safe access was not available to the roof void area due to the presence of insulation, storage items, the absence of flooring or crawl boards and the presence of a water tank.
+Our inspection of the roof void was severely restricted due to the presence of flooring, storage, insulating material and a water tank.

 Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.